bitnine-oss/agensgraph/doc/source/ddl.rst

 .. note:: This contents are almost the same as DROP VLABEL.

-Drop ELABEL removes labels from the database.
+DROP ELABEL removes labels from the database.

-Drop ELABEL removes constraints the exist for the label.
+DROP ELABEL always removes constraints that exist for the label.
 To drop a label that is inherited by another label, CASCADE must be specified.

 *Parameters*